 (b) The access roadway shall not be required to be improved for a non-habitable accessory structure or a residential addition or remodel less than 500 square feet if the access roadway has already been improved and paved to a minimum width of 20 feet.
-If the roadway is less than 20 wide feet, the roadway shall be widened to 20 feet.
-The preceding addition or remodel exception is limited to one permit addition or remodel per three-year period from the date of the last permit approval.
+If the roadway is less than 20 feet wide, the roadway shall be widened to 20 feet.
+The preceding addition or remodel exception is limited to one permit per three-year period from the date of the last permit approval.